AC2005/STAT-4830-poker/final_slides.md

   - **Reward Function Tuning:**
     - Began with rewards only for exact matches, but feedback was sparse
     - Introduced partial credit for near-miss outputs (e.g., valid poker moves, near-optimal bet amounts)
-    - Tweaked reward functions to prevent reward hacking
+    - Tweaked reward functions to prevent reward hacking <!--- check that if output contains fold and correct answer is fold, output also does not contain call or raise-->
   - **Hyperparameter Exploration:**
     - Exploration for reward thresholds for formatting/answers and learning rates
     - Iterative refinement based on model performance and observation of reward trends